darosior/bitcoineasy/README.md

 ## What can you do with it ?
 For now, I'm doing the key part.
-You can generate private and public keys, adresses, and in different formats (compressed, uncompressed, WIF).
+You can generate private and derive corresponding public keys, addresses, and in different formats (compressed, uncompressed, WIF).
-You can also use the functions from utils.py if you want to do other things (like base58check encoding, WIF encoding, pseudo-random generation, popular Bitcoin hashing functions).
+You can also use the functions from [utils.py](https://github.com/darosior/bitcoin-utils/blob/master/utils.py) if you want to do other things (like [base58check](https://github.com/darosior/bitcoin-utils/blob/master/utils.py#L53) encoding, [WIF](https://github.com/darosior/bitcoin-utils/blob/master/utils.py#L46) encoding, pseudo-random generation, [common Bitcoin hashing functions](https://github.com/darosior/bitcoin-utils/blob/master/utils.py#L19)).

 ## How ?
 Just clone the repo and import main.py for now.